h6ah4i/android-advancedrecyclerview/docs/swipeable.md

 }
 ```

-## Step 7.
-Modify initialization process of RecyclerView in Activity / Fragment
+## Step 5.
+Modify initialization process of RecyclerView

+Put some additional initialization process in your Activity / Fragment.

+1. Instantiate `RecyclerViewSwipeManager`
+2. Create a wrapped adapter and set it to `RecyclerView`
+3. Attach `RecyclerView` to `RecyclerViewSwipeManager`

 ```java
 void onCreate() {